isabella232/journeys.en/help/using/reporting/reporting.md

 ---
-title: Building your reports
+title: About journey reports
-description: Learn how to build your Journey Orchestration reports
+description: Learn how to build your journey reports
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat